dscho/xkcd/content/comics/2010-2-17-honor-societies.md

 Cueball: Then I'm starting it.

 [Inserted in a frame crossing the top of the third panel's frame is a caption.
 Cueball is standing on a podium in the right part of the panel speaking.
-From left to right we find Ponytail, a Cueball-like guy, a short guy with glasses, a buzz cut version of Hairy, Jill, and to the right of Cueball, a woman that looks like Megan although with an uncharacteristically white stripe in her hair.]
+From left to right we find Ponytail, a Cueball-like guy, a short guy with glasses, a buzz cut version of Hairy, Hairbun, and to the right of Cueball, a woman that looks like Megan although with an uncharacteristically white stripe in her hair.]

 Caption: Tautology Club: